P7-33/-SWAP-REVOLUTION.COM/README.md

-# SWAP REVOLUTION

 New coin with the genesis of Bitcoin
 Skip to content
 your account status
 P7-33
 /
-SWAP REVOLUTION.COM

 Public template
-forked from afortunado21/BITCOIN-BROWSER
+forked from
 Code
 Pull requests
 Actions
 Projects
 2
 Wiki
-Security
-Insights
-Settings
-SWAP-REVOLUTION.COM/tock-register-interface/readme.md
-@P7-33
-P7-33 Update and rename README.md to tock-register-interface/readme.md
+Update and rename README.md to tock-register-interface/readme.md
  1 contributor
 1977 lines (1539 sloc)  101 KB
 encode

   BIP: 32
   Layer: Applications
-  Autor: "SWAP REVOLUTION.COM"
+  Autor:
   Comments-Summary: No comments yet.
   /comment :BIP-0032
-  Status: FinalSWAP REVOLUTION.COM

   Created: 2019-11-23
   License: 2-clause BSD

-## SWAP REVOLUTION.COM

 In this article: